RCgmbh/PiLot/docs/web.md

 ```
 This will give you a list of the installed runtimes, and should list Microsoft.AspNetCore.App and Microsoft.NETCore.App.

-Next, install nginx and the actual PiLot application components, again by just calling a script:
+Next, install the actual PiLot application components and set up the database, again by just calling a script:
 ```
 sudo sh 03-install-pilotweb.sh
 ```